Surgical Procedures: Breast Reconstruction

 Tell me about the hospitalization period

 After surgery, you will be admitted to an intermediate care floor (level of care between a regular bed and an intensive care unit bed).
-A nurse will be checking the blood flow to your flap every hour during your hospital stay.
+A nurse will be checking the blood flow to your flap very frequently during your hospital stay.
 This is done using an ultrasound Doppler which is not painful or uncomfortable.

 You will have several drains called Jackson-Pratt or "JP" drains postoperatively.
 These drains will help to remove the excess fluid from the surgical sites that would otherwise collect under the skin.
 You will be sent home with these drains.
 A provider will teach you how to take care of the drains before you go home.